Domestic violence in times of COVID-19

-- If there is a history of thoughts or plans for self-harm in the past month or a record of self-harm in the past year, and the patient now appears extremely agitated, violent, desperate or uncommunicative, then there is an imminent danger of self-harm or suicide and the patient should not be left alone.
+- if there is a history of thoughts or plans for self-harm in the past month or a record of self-harm in the past year, and the patient now appears extremely agitated, violent, desperate, or uncommunicative, then there is an imminent danger of self-harm or suicide, and the patient should not be left alone.

-The victim should then be immediately transferred to a psychiatric hospital.
-If the patient refuses to go there alone, he or she should be accompanied or an accompanying person should be contacted.
+The victim should then immediately be transferred to a psychiatric hospital.
+If the patient refuses to go there alone, he or she should be accompanied, or an accompanying person should be contacted.
 If the patient runs away or does not report to the clinic at the agreed time of arrival, the fire brigade should be called in.
 Breaking confidentiality is not a legal problem in this case.
 On the contrary, one is even obliged to report an acute self-endangerment.

-Information about the usage of risk assessment tools in Europe regarding the Health Sector
+Information about the usage of risk assessment tools in Europe regarding the health sector

-Risk Assessment procedures and response strategies in different European countries in the Health Sector
+Risk Assessment procedures and response strategies in different European countries in the health sector

-In Finland, some emergency units use PAKE Abuse and Body Map form, which is a tool used in assault and abuse cases (not just DV cases).
+In Finland, some emergency units use PAKE Abuse and Body Map form, which is a tool used in assault and abuse cases (not just domestic violence cases).
 Medical professionals, doctors and nurses are trained to use this tool.
 The purpose of the PAKE form is to improve the comprehensive treatment of the victim, including psychological condition and legal representation.
-It also intends to facilitate cooperation between health care, social work, the police and judicial authorities, and to advice the victim about available services.
+It also intends to facilitate cooperation between health care, social work, the police, and judicial authorities, and to advice the victim about available services.
 PAKE involves a detailed map of injuries.
 It covers the cause of the injury, the violent action, consequences of the action, further threats, pain, victims’ psychological condition, the involvement of children, and the follow-up treatment.
 PAKE is mandatory in those emergency rooms where it has been implemented.
 A doctor writes a medical report based on the PAKE form and sends it to the police if the victim gives his or her consent.
-However, health care professionals can only encourage the victim to report an offence to the police and can send information to the police only if the victim gives his or her consent.
+However, health care professionals can only encourage the victim to report an offence to the police and can send information to the police if the victim gives his or her consent.

 In Portugal, two shortcomings are mentioned in relation to the risk assessment tool used at health care services.
-First, the time consuming nature of the procedure, second, that frontline responders were not involved in the design of the risk assessment policy, despite the fact that they have proper knowledge.
+First, the time-consuming nature of the procedure, second, that frontline responders were not involved in the design of the risk assessment policy, despite the fact that they have proper knowledge.

 Further information about risk assessment procedures in different European Countries can be found here: